How to Create a Beautiful Gothic Wedding of your Darkest Dreams.

 Choose one emotional theme: cathedral romance, Victorian gothic, dark academia, or modern romantic goth.

-Pinterest is a great place to start gathering your inspiration on both emotional theme and colour palette.
+Pinterest is a fantastic place to start gathering your inspiration on both emotional themes and colour palettes.

-If your head is spinning with idea's a wedding planner may be able to help you whittle it down to your dream Gothic Wedding mood.
-Sarah Osborne-Cudmore of Love Buzz, (@lovebuzzweddingplanning) is a fantastic advocate of the Gothic Wedding and an equally amazing venue stylist.
+If your head is spinning with ideas, a wedding planner may help you whittle it down to your dream Gothic Wedding mood.
+Sarah Osborne-Cudmore of Love Buzz (@lovebuzzweddingplanning) is a fantastic advocate of the Gothic Wedding and an equally amazing venue stylist.

 2. Gothic Wedding Décor That Feels Luxurious at Any Budget

-Check out charity stores for candlesticks, black taper candles, lace runners.
+Check out charity stores for candlesticks, black taper candles, and lace runners.

-Old books, dried roses, and handwritten place cards.
+Use old books, dried roses, and handwritten place cards for a personal touch.

 Dark table linens instantly elevate even simple venues.

-Moody florals: roses, ranunculus, anemones, eucalyptus.
+Moody florals like roses, ranunculus, anemones, and eucalyptus can create a stunning backdrop.
 Emma from @loves_story_dried_flowers creates gorgeously dark dried florals.

-Statement installations: hanging candles, floral chandeliers, or big flowing drapes.
-Koroma Events (@koroma_events) has the most beautiful drapes to dress your venue.
+Statement installations like hanging candles, floral chandeliers, or big flowing drapes can transform your venue.
+Koroma Events (@koroma_events) has the most beautiful drapes to dress your space.

-Full lighting design with warm glows and deep shadows.
+Full lighting design with warm glows and deep shadows sets the perfect mood.

-Spray paint, or fabric dye can be used to if you find a gorgeous item that doesn't fit your perfect colour palette.
+Spray paint or fabric dye can be used to transform items that don’t fit your perfect colour palette.

 3. Invitations & Paper Goods: Set the Spell Early

-Digital or printable gothic templates with wax seal stickers.
+Digital or printable gothic templates with wax seal stickers can add a personal touch.

 Padraig (@padraiganthonydesign) is an expert in creating deliciously dark invitations.